capralifecycle/liflig-repo-metrics/README.md

 ## Run

 To run repo-metrics locally, we must provide a data file to the webapp.
-This file is located at `data/repo-metrics.json`, and may be produced using either of the two approaches outlined below.
+This file is located in `packages/repo-collector/data/webapp.json`, and may be produced using either of the two approaches outlined below.

 ### 1. Collect local data

-#### Alternative 1: Collect and aggregate from various services
+#### Alternative 1: Collect and aggregate data from live services (GitHub, ..)

+This approach downloads data from remote sources to the local file system, then processes it into a webapp friendly format.

 Requires `cals-cli` to be configured with tokens for SonarCloud, Snyk and GitHub.

-This approach downloads data from remote sources to the local file system, then processes it into a webapp friendly format.

 1. Collect data: `make collect-locally`
 2. Aggregate data: `make aggregate-locally`

 #### Alternative 2: Download existing data from S3

+This approach downloads unprocessed (snapshot files) and processed (webapp friendly) data from S3 to the local file system.

 Requires: Active shell session using administrative privileges in the liflig-incubator account, e.g. `aws-vault exec liflig-incubator-admin`.

-This approach downloads unprocessed (snapshot files) and processed (webapp friendly) data from S3 to the local file system.

 ### 2. Serve data and run webapp

-After data has been collected to `data/repo-metrics.json`, we service it to the webapp.
+After data has been collected and aggregated into `packages/repo-collector/data/webapp.json`, we serve it to the webapp.
+Do this in two separate windows/panes, as data must be served while the webserver runs.

 1. Serve local data: `make serve-local-data`
 2. Start webserver: `make start-webserver`

 Open local server at: <http://localhost:3000>

-## Tips for local development

-- Open each package in a separate VS Code window for it to identify the expected packages.

-## Keys setup
+## API Key setup

 [cals-cli](https://github.com/capralifecycle/cals-cli) is used to do the remote calls and also controls how keys are set up.

-Keys must be set for:
+API Keys must be set for:

 - GitHub
 - Snyk